boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 **Footnotes:**

-[^1]: I used a Jupyter notebook to simulate these polls, which can be found [here](https://github.com/boyleconnor/poll-margins-2024/blob/main/simulate_polls.ipynb)
+[^1]: I had to delete a row representing a YouGov poll from each of the Wisconsin and Pennsylvania data files.
+For some
-[^2]: This whole post rests on the very big assumption that the polls on Silver Bulletin represent well the full
+      reason, these polls had their sample sizes listed as 0, which is both logically impossible and impossible to simulate.
+I don't believe they could have made a significant difference; each one being only one of 134 (Pennsylvania) or 100 (Wisconsin) polls, these YouGov polls could have at most impacted the observed or simulated mean absolute margin by a 100th of their corresponding values.

-      distribution of seemingly "good" polls.
-Since Silver is complaining about and drawing attention to herding among pollsters, I have assumed that he himself is not consciously or unconsciously selecting specifically for closer polls in swing states.
-But technically, he or his blog staff could be responsible for 100% of the apparent herding if they are doing this!
+[^2]: I used a Jupyter notebook to simulate these polls, which can be found [here](https://github.com/boyleconnor/poll-margins-2024/blob/main/simulate_polls.ipynb)

 [^3]: In order to simplify the problem, I transformed each poll into a strictly binary poll consisting of only those
       respondents who responded that they intended to vote for Trump or Harris.
 This introduces some numerical error, since we have to infer the number of strict Trump-&-Harris-only respondents by dividing by the sum of the percentages for each candidate.
 Out of generosity to the quality of the polls, we consistently round up the inferred sample size to the nearest whole number.

-[^4]: I had to delete a row representing a YouGov poll from each of the Wisconsin and Pennsylvania data files.
-For some
+[^4]: This whole post rests on the assumption that the polls on Silver Bulletin represent well the full
-      reason, these polls had their sample sizes listed as 0, which is both logically impossible and impossible to simulate.
-I don't believe they could have made a significant difference; each one being only one of 134 (Pennsylvania) or 100 (Wisconsin) polls, these YouGov polls could have at most impacted the observed or simulated mean absolute margin by a 100th of their corresponding values.
+      distribution of seemingly "good" polls.
+Since Silver is complaining about and drawing attention to herding among pollsters, I have assumed that he himself is not consciously or unconsciously selecting specifically for closer polls in swing states.
+But technically, he or his blog staff could be responsible for 100% of the apparent herding if they are doing this!